calledit/metric_depth_video_toolbox/README.md

 ```

 ### Requirements
-Has been tested on machines that support Cuda 12.4 on [vast.ai](https://cloud.vast.ai/?ref_id=148636) "template PyTorch (cuDNN Devel)"
+The ML models (excluding unidepth) have been tested on machines that support Cuda 12.4 on [vast.ai](https://cloud.vast.ai/?ref_id=148636) "template PyTorch (cuDNN Devel)"

 ### Limitations
 Depth-Anything-V2 does not take any FOV input and it does not give any FOV outputs.
 I recommend [PerspectiveFields](https://huggingface.co/spaces/jinlinyi/PerspectiveFields) to estimate the original FOV if you want to project the output in to 3D.
 But since Depth-Anything-V2 does not take FOV as input the results may look distorted, to thin, to wide or to narrow as the model may have estimated a different FOV internally and used that for its depth estimations.
 This is especially problematic in dolly zoom shots, where the FOV is very hard to get right.